04 Oct The Future ICT Organisation & the future CIO

 Symptoms of change

-Gartner’s IS Lite will move from IS Lean to IS Anorexic.
-Waves of Digital Disruption will rock the ICT boat and sink it.
+Gartner’s IS Lite could move from IS Lean to IS Anorexic.
+Waves of Digital Disruption will rock the ICT boat and may sink it, or maybe have already in some cases.

-We are likely to see the legitimisation of Shadow ICT – Mode 3?
+Have we seen the legitimisation of Shadow ICT ?
 Co-design and collaboration will define the new way.

-Potentially we will witness the re-birth of the ‘New Age Traveler’ or ‘Cyber-Hippie’ – Anywhere, Anytime.
+Are we witnessing the re-birth of the ‘New Age Traveler’ or ‘Cyber-Hippie’ – Anywhere, Anytime.
 The difference is that mobility and virtualisation have come of age and with this; another disruption has taken place.
-The age of the virtual CIO is here!
+Is the age of the virtual CIO here?

 Traditional ICT Organisations